rajatgirotra/study/unixTutorial/vimTutorial/1_README.txt

 :echo "(>^.^<)"

 -------------------------------------------------------------------------------------------------------------------------
-3) how do you set line number, unset set, toggle it, check the current value set number set nonumber set number! set number?
+3) how do you set line number, unset set, toggle it, check the current value, and set to default value set number set nonumber set number! set number? set number&

 Read also about
 set relativenumber